 Required Action Maintenance Objective Frequency of Action Debris and Litter Removal Removal of debris and litter from the basin area to minimize outlet clogging and improve aesthetics Periodically and after large rain events Repairing Erosion If erosional channels occur due to lack of vegetation and large rainfall events, the area shall be re-graded to fill in the channels and new vegetation shall be established per Section 2.1.
-Periodically, as occurs after large rain events Inspection of Outlet To ensure the outlet box for the basin is function properly Periodically Inspection of the Spillway To ensure spillway is stable and functioning correctly Periodically Removal of Sediment To ensure the basin has enough volume to handle rainfall events and function as designed Rare once the area draining to the basin is fully developed and vegetation established.
-Should How is disposal of a note regarding f silt to be handled?
-Might include the disposal. occur if owner notices large amounts of silt in the bottom that is preventing the basin from draining/functioning.
+Periodically, as occurs after large rain events Inspection of Outlet To ensure the outlet box for the basin is function properly Yearly in the springtime and periodically until winter Inspection of the Spillway To ensure spillway is stable and functioning correctly Yearly in the springtime and periodically until winter Removal of Sediment To ensure the basin has enough volume to handle rainfall events and function as designed Rare once the area draining to the basin is fully developed and vegetation established.
+Should occur if owner notices large amounts of silt in the bottom that is preventing the basin from draining/functioning.